 '''

 (send a-top-level-window move x y) → void?

-x : (integer-in -10000 10000)
+x : position-integer?

-y : (integer-in -10000 10000)
+y : position-integer?

 '''

 Moves the window to the given position on the screen.

 A window's position can be changed by the user dragging the window, and such changes do not go through this method; use on-move to monitor position changes.